Banking Basics

 Can a bank freeze an account without notice?

-Banks commonly engage in monitoring accounts to detect potential money laundering activities, where significant sums are deposited to create an appearance of legitimacy.
+Banks commonly use monitoring accounts to detect potential money laundering activities, where significant sums are deposited to create an appearance of legitimacy.

-Additionally, if your bank harbors suspicions of unlawful account usage, they hold the authority to close your account abruptly and without prior notification.
+Additionally, if your bank harbours suspicions of unlawful account usage, it can close your account abruptly and without prior notification.

 This lack of forewarning often leads to distressing situations, particularly when you notice the freeze while attempting transactions in stores, ATMs, or during pressing financial requirements.